Chinese Gardens — Aesthetics, Philosophy, and Architecture in Nature

 Classical Chinese gardens are places for nobles and literati to relax and communicate with nature.

-Because of the consistent features and brilliant designs, the Chinese garden had become art with great aesthetic, historic, and architectural values.
+Because of the consistent features and brilliant designs, the Chinese garden has become art with significant aesthetic, historical, and architectural values.

 What Were Classical Chinese Gardens Built For?

-In Shang (1600 BC — 1046 BC) and Zhou (1046 BC — 256 BC) dynasties, nobles would enclose a large area of land for them to hunt for recreational activities, where they also cultivated certain types of animals and constructed buildings to relax.
+In Shang (1600 BC — 1046 BC) and Zhou (1046 BC — 256 BC) dynasties, nobles would enclose a large area of land to hunt for recreational activities, where they cultivated certain types of animals and constructed buildings to relax.